Daniel Laperrière

 Daniel Jacques Laperrière (born March 28, 1969) is a Canadian ice hockey coach and former professional ice hockey player.
-Laperriere played 48 games in the National Hockey League.
-He is the son of NHL Hall of Famer Jacques Laperrière.
+Laperriere played 48 games in the National Hockey League with the St. Louis Blues and Ottawa Senators from 1992 to 1996.
+The rest of his career, which lasted from 1992 to 2008, was spent in the minor leagues and Europe.
+He is the son of Jacques Laperrière, who also played in the NHL and is in the Hockey Hall of Fame.

 Biography

 As a youth, Laperrière played in the 1981 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Laval, Quebec.

 He played with the St. Louis Blues and the Ottawa Senators.
 He graduated from St. Lawrence University where he played for the Skating Saints, earning Hobey Baker Award nomination in 1992.

-Laperrière was drafted 93rd overall by St. Louis in the 1989 NHL Entry Draft, and went on to play in 48 regular season games, scoring two goals and five assists for seven points, collecting 27 penalty minutes.
+Laperrière was drafted 93rd overall by St. Louis in the 1989 NHL Entry Draft, and went on to play in 48 regular-season games, scoring two goals and five assists for seven points, collecting 27 penalty minutes.

 In 1997, he moved to Germany to play in the Deutsche Eishockey Liga.
-In five seasons he played for the SERC Wild Wings and Eisbären Berlin.
+In five seasons, he played for the SERC Wild Wings and Eisbären Berlin.
 He also spent a season in the 2nd Bundesliga for EV Duisburg.
 He then spent two seasons in Switzerland's Nationalliga B for HC Ajoie.

 He returned to Canada in 2005 to play in the Ligue Nord-Américaine de Hockey for the Saint-Georges CRS Express.
-He moved to the Arizona Sundogs of the Central Hockey League in 2006 where his 57 points (11 goals and 46 assist) in 60 games was his most productive in his career and was ranked 5th among CHL defencemen in points.
+He moved to the Arizona Sundogs of the Central Hockey League in 2006, where his 57 points (11 goals and 46 assists) in 60 games were his most productive in his career and were ranked 5th among CHL defencemen in points.

 He is currently a pro scout for the Colorado Avalanche.